devsu/loopback-setup-hooks-mixins/README.md

 For each [operation hook](http://loopback.io/doc/en/lb3/Operation-hooks.html) that you want to configure, you will need to define a **string** or an **array** with the name(s) of the method(s) that should be called.

-If you define `source`, it will search the methods on that file, otherwise it will search the methods in the Model.
+If you define `source` option, it will search the methods in that file, otherwise it will search the methods in the Model.

 ```json
   "mixins": {